stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 kubectl describe serviceaccount app-sa
 ```

+!!! info
     Every service account automatically gets a secret that contains a token for authenticating with the Kubernetes API.
     In newer versions of Kubernetes, these tokens are created on demand when mounting the service account to a pod.

 ### Task 3: Creating a Role with Limited Permissions